fkarg/fkarg.github.io/drafts/ansible-dotfiles.md

 published: false
 title: Dotfile-Management with Ansible
 subtitle: even if you don't know ansible yet
+cover-img: 'Todo: search for cover-image'
 tags:
 - setup
 ---
+Short article description

+Short description of where I got the book from and how I got interested in it, as well as when I read it.
+Reference other book reviews if applicable.

+* TOC
+{:toc}

 ## Explaining the current state / problem we are going to solve
 My main operating system is NixOS.
 Both my primary laptop as well as my desktop